Ways To Manage Anxiety And Stress To Improve Mental Health

 Paying more attention to threats and being hypervigilant

 Hypervigilance is the state of being on guard and constantly aware of your surroundings, which means you might perceive threats that may not exist.
-This level of awareness may cause the world to look more threatening than it seems.
+This level of awareness may trigger anxious feelings or panic and may disrupt sleep or daily functioning.

 Difficulty identifying cues about safety

 People with anxiety may find it challenging to identify safety cues and signals that a threat may not occur.
 Uncertainty may mean they make connections between what they are seeing and potential adverse outcomes.
-This behavior may not be adverse on its own as our brains are hardwired to look for threats anywhere.
-When this behavior affects our thoughts, actions, and behaviors, it goes beyond evolutionary survival.
+This behavior may not be adverse on its own, as our brains are hardwired to look for threats anywhere.
+When this behavior affects our thoughts, actions, feelings, and behaviors, it goes beyond evolutionary survival.
+In such cases, working with a mental health professional and learning effective coping strategies from them may help individuals regain a sense of control in daily life.

 Using avoidance behavior to reduce fear

-People who fear the unknown may begin avoiding activities.
-An avoidance coping mechanism can have the unintended side effect of preventing them from being exposed to stimuli that may help them confront their fears.
+People who fear the unknown may begin to avoid situations or activities.
+An avoidance coping mechanism can have the unintended side effect of preventing them from being exposed to stimuli that may help them confront their feelings and fears.

 According to the linked study, avoidant behavior may then be reinforced when people with anxiety avoid perceived threats, and then that threat doesn’t occur.
-The person may believe they prevented an unwanted outcome by avoiding the situation.
+The person may believe they prevented an unwanted outcome by avoiding the situation, but over time, this can make it harder to implement helpful lifestyle changes or to gradually increase tolerance of discomfort.

 Having a more intense reaction to uncertainty in general

-People with anxiety disorders may feel increased anxiety because of the uncertainty itself due to elevated startle responses to unpredictable stimuli but not to predictable stimuli.
-Researchers theorize that this indicated a greater brain response under periods of uncertainty, affecting how well they were able to manage.
-In other words, regardless of the threat, the presence of uncertainty may be enough to increase anxiety.
+People with anxiety disorders may feel increased anxiety because of the uncertainty itself, due to elevated startle responses to unpredictable stimuli but not to predictable stimuli.
+Researchers theorize that this indicated a greater brain response under periods of uncertainty, affecting how well they were able to manage their feelings.
+In other words, regardless of the threat, the presence of uncertainty may be enough to increase anxiety, panic, or disrupt sleep, even when no direct danger is present.

-• Remind yourself about times you’ve navigated uncertainty in the past: Give yourself credit for the things you’ve overcome.
-Think about what helped and what you can do differently this time.
+- Remind yourself about times you’ve navigated uncertainty in the past: Give yourself credit for the things you’ve overcome.
+Think about what helped and what coping strategies you can use differently this time.

-• Limit how much media you consume: People with anxiety can be hypervigilant.
-By compulsively checking the news, you might keep feeding into your anxiety.
+- Limit how much media you consume: People with anxiety can be hypervigilant and nervous.
+By compulsively checking the news, you might keep feeding into your anxiety and trigger a sense of panic or even panic attacks.

-• Practice self-care: Self-care can help you manage stress.
-Try to exercise frequently, eat a well-balanced diet, and get enough sleep.
-Some people also find yoga and meditation helpful for managing anxiety.
+- Practice self-care: Self-care can help you manage stress.
+Try to exercise frequently, eat a well-balanced or healthy diet, and get enough sleep.
+Some people also find other relaxation techniques, like yoga and meditation, helpful for managing anxiety.

-• Remind yourself uncertainty isn’t inherently wrong: There may be a chance that something terrible can happen, but something good can happen, too!
-Worst-case scenarios can also present opportunities.
+- Remind yourself that uncertainty isn’t inherently wrong: There may be a chance that something terrible can happen, but something good can happen, too!
+Worst-case scenarios can also present opportunities and improve your mood.

-• Focus on the present: Uncertainty may center on worries about what could happen in the future.
-Instead of worrying about what might or might not happen, focus on what’s happening in the present.
+- Focus on the present: Uncertainty may center on worries about what could happen in the future.
+Instead of worrying about what might or might not happen, focus on your body, your breath, and what’s happening in the present.

-• Reach out to friends and family for help: It may be tempting to isolate yourself when you’re worrying or stressed, but social support from people you trust can help.
+- Reach out to friends and family for help: It may be tempting to isolate yourself when you’re worrying or stressed, but social support from support groups or people you trust can help.

-• Talk to a professional: If you’re having trouble managing your anxiety alone, ask for help.
-Talking to a therapist can help you learn coping mechanisms to manage stress when you feel uncertain.
+- Talk to a professional: If you’re having trouble managing your anxiety alone, ask for help.
+Talking to a therapist can help you learn coping mechanisms, effective strategies, and even proper medication to manage stress when you feel uncertain.

 Typical treatments for anxiety include psychotherapy and, potentially, medication.
 Many types of medication may help the symptoms of anxiety, and they can be used in conjunction with therapy.
 Multiple types of therapy can be effective for treating anxiety symptoms, including cognitive behavioral therapy (CBT), acceptance and commitment therapy, and interpersonal therapy.

-CBT is one of the effective ways to manage anxiety
+Cognitive behavioral therapy (CBT) is one of the effective ways to manage anxiety and improve mental health

 Mindfulness helps manage stress and worry